 If You’re a Kinship Caregiver in One of Pennsylvania’s 67 Counties, We’re Here to Help.

 PA KinConnector is an information, referral and education program for kinship caregivers in Pennsylvania.
 Kinship caregivers are blood and non-blood relatives (ie teachers, coaches, and family friends) who care for children when their biological parents can’t.

-There are an estimated 202,000 children in Pennsylvania who live in households headed by grandparents or other relatives.
-More than 80,000 grandparents in Pennsylvania are responsible for the basic needs of their grandchildren, which accounts for about 164,000 children in kinship care.
+There are an estimated 259,405 children in Pennsylvania under 18 that live in homes where householders are grandparents or other relatives.
+82,556 grandparents in Pennsylvania are responsible for the basic needs of their grandchildren.

-The KinConnector Navigators seek to assist these caregivers by providing information on financial assistance, legal information and referrals, and other issues caregivers face when raising children to provide stability and permanency in the home.
+The KinConnectors seek to assist these caregivers by providing information on financial assistance, legal information and referrals, and other issues caregivers face when raising children to provide stability and permanency in the home.